stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 They had, indeed, come themselves from the stars, and brought Their images with Them.

   These Great Old Ones, Castro continued, were not composed altogether of flesh and blood.
-They had shape&mdash;for did not this star-fashioned image prove it?&mdash;but that shape was not made of matter.
+They had shape--for did not this star-fashioned image prove it?--but that shape was not made of matter.
 When the stars were right, They could plunge from world to world through the sky; but when the stars were wrong, They could not live.
 But although They no longer lived, They would never really die.
-They all lay in stone houses in Their great city of R&rsquo;lyeh, preserved by the spells of mighty Cthulhu for a glorious resurrection when the stars and the earth might once more be ready for Them.
+They all lay in stone houses in Their great city of R'lyeh, preserved by the spells of mighty Cthulhu for a glorious resurrection when the stars and the earth might once more be ready for Them.
 But at that time some force from outside must serve to liberate Their bodies.
 The spells that preserved Them intact likewise prevented Them from